NParks clears fallen tree amid stepped-up patrols at Rail Corridor

-SINGAPORE - An albizia (Falcataria moluccana) tree that had fallen across the nature trail at the Rail Corridor near the old Bukit Timah Railway Station was cleared on Sunday (April 4) by the National Parks Board.
+An albizia (Falcataria moluccana) tree that had fallen across the nature trail at the Rail Corridor near the old Bukit Timah Railway Station was cleared yesterday by the National Parks Board (NParks).

-A spokesman for NParks said self-sown non-native trees like albizia pose hazards as they are prone to falling.

 Enforcement officers from NParks and Aetos stepped up patrols over the long Easter weekend to manage crowds along the trail and ensure they complied with safe management measures.